mazunki/rubterm/DOCSnormal.md

 This file explains how to do the following things using the "normal" variation of **rubterm**

-- How to manipulate text color using
+- How to manipulate text color

 - How to manipulate the text cursor position